Printable – Department By-Laws- September, 2019

 No Member or group of members shall subject this Department to Liability without authorization of the Department of Michigan.

 The Department may incur no obligation or liabilities of any kind without approval by the Department Executive Committee.

-ARTICLE XIII – AUTHORITY
+ARTICLE XI – AUTHORITY

 The authority by which all Units and the Department of Michigan, American Legion Auxiliary, shall function is vested in the National Constitution and Bylaws, the Department Constitution and Bylaws, and in such Standing Rules as have been duly adopted and set forth in the Unit Handbook of the American Legion Auxiliary.
 Any provisions of any Unit Constitution or Unit Bylaws, or any regulation of any Unit in conflict with the foregoing authority shall be void.